telerik/ajax-docs/controls/grid/client-side-programming/gridtableview-object/methods/togglegroup.md

 ##

 Method which expands/collapses a group.
-It receives as a parameterthe closest data row to the group header or directly the group header.
+It receives as a parameter the closest data row to the group header or directly the group header.
 The method accepts an optional parameter called Options.It provides more control over the expand\collapse behavior.

 |  **"Options" parameter properties**  |  |